top of page

 Who is TARA for?

-• Software engineers and Machine Learning practitioners aiming to transition into AI safety.
+• Software engineers and machine learning practitioners aiming to transition into AI safety.

 • Undergraduate and postgraduate students.